manuelinfosec/udptranscode/README.md

 have been established.</dd>
 <dt><samp>-v</samp></dt>
 <dd><b>Verbose output</b><br />
-<p>This flag turns on verbose debugging output about UDPTranscoder's actions.
+<p>This flag turns on verbose debugging output about UDPTranscode's actions.
 It may be given multiple times.
-With a single <samp>-v</samp>, information about connection establishment is printed on UDPTranscoder's standard error stream; with a second one, per-packet information is also shown.
+With a single <samp>-v</samp>, information about connection establishment is printed on UDPTranscode's standard error stream; with a second one, per-packet information is also shown.
 Note that this latter case can produce a prodigious amount of information.</p>
-<p>If this flag is not given, UDPTranscoder will remain silent unless an
+<p>If this flag is not given, UDPTranscode will remain silent unless an
 error occurs.</p></dd>
 </dl>
 </blockquote>